Hollywood Squares: 1998–2004

 In 1991, as part of Orion Pictures' bankruptcy, its intellectual properties were auctioned off.
 King World Productions bid for and won the rights to the Hollywood Squares format; six years later, a revival series began development.
 Whoopi Goldberg was brought in to be the executive producer, with John Moffitt and Pat Tourk Lee as producers.
-The venture was to be a co-production of Moffitt-Lee Productions and Goldberg's One Ho Productions, in association with Columbia TriStar Television and King World, who would also be responsible for distributing the revival; this differed from Columbia-TriStar and King World's other collaborations, Wheel of Fortune and Jeopardy!, where King World had no stake in production.
+The venture was to be a co-production of Moffitt-Lee Productions and Goldberg's One Ho Productions, in association with Sony Pictures Television and King World, who would also be responsible for distributing the revival; this differed from Columbia-TriStar and King World's other collaborations, Wheel of Fortune and Jeopardy!, where King World had no stake in production.

 On September 14, 1998, the revival debuted with Tom Bergeron, who was also appearing as an anchor on Good Morning America at the time, as its host; former Nickelodeon host Marc Summers was also considered.
 In addition to her production duties, Whoopi Goldberg served as the permanent center square, with series head writer Bruce Vilanch, Gilbert Gottfried, Martin Mull and Caroline Rhea as regular panelists and Brad Garrett, Bobcat Goldthwait, Jeffrey Tambor, George Wallace, Kathy Griffin and various others as semi-regular panelists.
 Shadoe Stevens returned as an announcer but unlike the previous series, he was not a panelist on this version.

 After the 2001–2002 season, Goldberg left the series and Moffitt and Lee were fired.
 Vilanch also left his writing position and Rhea moved to New York to host The Caroline Rhea Show, a daytime variety series launched to replace The Rosie O'Donnell Show; O'Donnell had decided to leave her namesake show before the end of the 2001–02 season and Rhea, who was chosen by O'Donnell to be her replacement, served as guest host for most of the last season.
 Stevens also left his role as announcer.

 The 2002–2003 season launched with Henry Winkler and his production partner Michael Levitt as the new executive producers and Jeffrey Tambor as the announcer (in addition to retaining his semi-regular appearance).
 Winkler guest announced for several weeks during the season.
 Some changes were made to the overall production with the show adopting a new logo that referred to the show as "H^{2}".
 The set was given a new makeover where the contestant desks were replaced with podiums with LED screens inside and a rewritten version of the Teena Marie song "Square Biz" became the theme song.